MukeshDT/spotify-end-to-end-data-engineer-project/README.md

 # spotify-end-to-end-data-engineer-project
-An end-to-end data engineering project simulating a data pipeline for Spotify-like music streaming data.
-This repository demonstrates the process of designing, building, and deploying scalable data pipelines, extracting meaningful insights from streaming and user interaction data.
+This repository demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline for Spotify-like data using AWS services.
+The project involves extracting data from an API, storing and transforming the data in an AWS S3 bucket, and analyzing the processed data using AWS Glue and Amazon Athena.